 A dog diet must provide:

 - essential vitamins and minerals for optimal body healths,

 - maintain muscle mass.

 Ensure that your pet feels full, so they voluntarily eat less.
-If they constantly feel hungry they will beg for food.
+You are relieving it from constantly feeling hungry and begging for food.

 Slow down fast eaters: